Trina Robbins: Writing and activism

+She worked on the newspaper It Ain't Me, Babe, a newspaper published in 1970 by Berkeley Women's Liberation, a feminist organization.
+The paper has been called "the first feminist newspaper," although that distinction may only be accurate within second-wave feminism in the United States.

-In addition to her comics work, Robbins was an author of nonfiction books on the history of women in cartooning.
+Robbins was also an author of nonfiction books on the history of women in cartooning.
 Her first book, co-written with Catherine Yronwode, was Women and the Comics, a history of female comic-strip and comic-book creators.
 Subsequent Robbins volumes on women in the comics industry include A Century of Women Cartoonists (Kitchen Sink, 1993), The Great Women Superheroes (Kitchen Sink, 1997), From Girls to Grrrlz: A History of Women's Comics from Teens to Zines (Chronicle, 1999), and The Great Women Cartoonists (Watson-Guptill, 2001).
 Her later work included Pretty In Ink, published by Fantagraphics in 2013, which covers the history of North American women in comics dating from Rose O'Neill's 1896 strip The Old Subscriber Calls.
 Robbins was a co-founder of Friends of Lulu, a nonprofit formed in 1994 to promote readership of comic books by women and the participation of women in the comic book industry.
 Robbins is featured in the feminist history film She's Beautiful When She's Angry.